andreasgerstmayr/littleRunner/docs/_build/html/_sources/editor/editor.txt

 That's very simple.
 Click File -> New.

-If you want a background, or change the default width/height of the level, click the *Show Game settings*-Button.
+If you want a background, or change the default width/height of the level, click the *Show level settings*-button.

 How do I save it?